Pseudo-Simulation for Autonomous Driving: Introduction

-Using the nuPlan simulator~\cite{Karnchanachari2024ICRA}, we demonstrate that pseudo-simulation achieves strong correlation with closed-loop results for a set of 83 diverse planners ($R^2=0.8$), while being substantially more efficient (6$\times$ less planner inferences and environment interactions).
+We show that pseudo-simulation achieves strong correlation with closed-loop results for a set of 83 diverse planners nuPlan~\cite{Karnchanachari2024ICRA}, while being substantially more efficient (6$\times$ less environment interactions).
 To enable standardized benchmarking, we release NAVSIM v2, a framework for benchmarking autonomous driving built upon our proposed evaluation methodology.
 We find that it reveals previously unknown failure modes in popular AV algorithms~\cite{Chitta2023PAMI,Dauner2023CORL}, thus establishing it as a challenging new testbed for future research.
-We hope that pseudo-simulation can accelerate AV development through more efficient experimentation cycles and ensuring that future models prioritize robustness.
+We hope that pseudo-simulation can accelerate AV development through more efficient experimentation cycles and ensuring that future models prioritize closed-loop robustness.